LGBTQ rights in Colombia: Adoption and parenting

 In May 2012, the Constitutional Court issued a ruling in favour of the adoption of two children to the American, Chandler Burr, who was going to lose custody because the ICBF (the institution responsible for carrying out adoption procedures; Instituto Colombiano de Bienestar Familiar) considered that he was hiding his sexual orientation.
 Since then, the ICBF cannot ask about the sexual orientation of a person when they wish to adopt individually.
 Since 2014, LGBTQ individuals can adopt the biological child of their partner.

 On 4 November 2015, the Constitutional Court ruled 6–2 in favour of full same-sex adoption rights.
 The court instructed adoption agencies not to discriminate against same-sex couples when providing adoption services.
 Opponents of the ruling said they would try to overturn it.
 By 31 March 2016, a campaign wanting to force a referendum on adoption rights for same-sex couples had gathered 1.8 million signatures, including 45 members of Congress.
 The campaign aimed to repeal the Constitutional Court ruling issued in November 2015.
 However, first, the signatures would have to be accepted by Colombia's Registrar, then the proposal would go to Congress where it would have to be debated and passed by a majority in both its chambers, twice.
 Finally, the proposal would have to also be approved by the Constitutional Court, the very court whose authority it sought to challenge.
 In May 2017, a Congress committee decided, in a 20–12 vote, to shelve the proposal.
 The move was applauded by President Juan Manuel Santos, who had previously announced his opposition to the proposal.

 Legal registration of children

 On 12 November 2015, the Constitutional Court ruled that same-sex couples must be allowed to register newborn children in both parents' names, with birth certificates listing two mothers or two fathers.
 In a 5–2 decision, the court gave the national civil registry 30 days to change its forms so that children can be registered to same-sex couples.
-The case was brought by two gay men who were unable to register their newborn twins.
-Local media reported that the babies were born in the United States to a surrogate mother.
-They reportedly received US citizenship and documents but could not be registered in Colombia.
+The case was brought by two gay men who had been unable to register their newborn twins.
+The babies had been born in the United States to a surrogate mother and reportedly received US citizenship and documents but could not be registered in Colombia.

+When parents report a birth, they must give the child a surname from each parent; they can choose which surname comes first.
+They are asked to make a good-faith declaration of their marital status, but as of 2026, they do not need to provide official documentation of their relationship.

+Conversion therapy

+There have been efforts to outlaw Efforts to Change Sexual Orientation, Identity or Gender Expression (Esfuerzos de Cambio de Orientación Sexual, Identidad o Expresión de Género, abbreviated Ecosieg), which is a term for conversion therapy.
+Examples: